US Open 2021: 'Very proud' – World number 115 Richard Bland surges to the top of US Open leaderboard at Torrey Pines

-Richard Bland moved to the top of the US Open leaderboard alongside Russell Henley at Torrey Pines after carding a superb four-under 67 to leave himself on five under heading for the weekend.
+Richard Bland moved to the top of the US Open leaderboard alongside Russell Henley at Torrey Pines after carding a superb second-round 67 to leave himself on five under heading for the weekend.

 Playing in only his second tournament in the US after his remarkable maiden European Tour victory at the British Masters last month came after 478 starts, 48-year-old Bland is in the mood to create further history with a first major in San Diego.